chromaui/chromatic-docs/turbosnap.md

 If you're working in a monorepo, there are some situations where you're certain no UI has changed.
 For instance, if you make a backend-only change.
 In such cases, you can [skip Chromatic entirely](monorepos#only-run-chromatic-when-changes-occur-in-a-subproject).

 With TurboSnap enabled, you'll be able to build and publish your Storybook into Chromatic, but UI testing will be automatically skipped.
+So there is no need to skip manually.

 #### Only test subprojects of monorepos

 If you're working in a monorepo, there are situations where you know changes only affect a subproject.
 In those cases, you can [run Chromatic on a subset of your Storybook](monorepos#advanced-only-test-a-subset-of-stories).

 With TurboSnap enabled, running tests on subprojects that change happens automatically.
-You'll be able to build and publish your Storybook, but Chromatic won't test it or take snapshots.
+You'll be able to build and publish your Storybook, but Chromatic won't test unchanged subprojects or take snapshots.
+So there is no need to build a subset of your Storybook manually.

 ---